-This bill amends sections of the Nebraska Revised Statutes to allow counties to seek reimbursement from the state for medical services provided to inmates in county jails.
+This bill amends sections of the Nebraska Revised Statutes to allow counties to seek reimbursement from the state for medical services provided to county jail inmates.
 It defines key terms such as "county board," "eligible medical costs," and "inmate," and establishes the Jail Standards Board's responsibilities regarding reimbursement.
 Starting July 1, 2025, the board will reimburse counties for eligible medical costs, with provisions for proration if state appropriations are insufficient.
 The bill also outlines the process for counties to submit claims, including deadlines and requirements for documentation, and specifies that the board has the authority to audit claims and determine eligible costs.

 Statutes affected: